 In these Scriptures is to be found our subject.
-In the former is the prophecy of Moses, and in the latter Peter touches on its fulfillment.
-To find an apostle dealing with the fulfillment of prophecy is a great advantage, as it is one of our best safeguards against error and uncertainty.
+In the former is the prophecy of Moses, and in the latter Peter touches on its fulfilment.
+To find an apostle dealing with the fulfilment of prophecy is a great advantage, as it is one of our best safeguards against error and uncertainty.
 It is here, as it frequently happens elsewhere in similar cases, minute details are not dealt with: only broad outlines.
-Peter identi-fies the Prophet like unto Moses, and indicates the sphere and scope of his mission, together with its results.
-The likeness is not of a personal kind, either in nature or character: but is to be found rather in position and work.
-Nor is this likeness at be found rather in position and work.
+Peter identifies the Prophet like unto Moses, and indicates the sphere and scope of his mission, together with its results.
+The likeness is not of a personal kind, either in nature or character; but is to be found rather in position and work.
 Nor is this likeness at all exact, being that of antitype to "type," reality to "figure," or substance to "shadow."